S1D1T1/SingleWindow/README.md

 - Create persistent windows for SwiftUI views
 - Programmatically open or close windows
 - Support for multiple SingleWindow instances (1 dashboard, 1 clock,etc)
-- Menu command for toggling window visibility
+- Menu command for toggling window visibility, with optional keyboard shortcuts
-- Option to open windows on external displays
+- Option to create windows on external displays
 - Access to the underlying AppKit `NSWindow` object
-- Keyboard shortcuts for toggling window visibility

 ## Installation